 Hey!
 Sidenote!
 Traveling in the UK?
 For tons more advice, beautiful photos and friendly help, click here to join my UK Travel Facebook group to carry on the conversation with fellow travelers and UK experts.

-So whether you’re moving to Edinburgh, visiting Edinburgh, or just insanely curious about all the free things to do in Edinburgh, read on as we dig deeper into how to enjoy this city without spending literally all of your money.
+So whether you’re moving to Edinburgh, visiting Edinburgh with kids, taking a trip from London to Edinburgh, or just insanely curious about all the free things to do in Edinburgh, read on as we dig deeper into how to enjoy this city without spending literally all of your money.

 What to Pack for a Trip to Edinburgh